A topic from the subject of Distillation in Chemistry.

 2. Weigh the compound: Add a weighed amount of the unknown compound to the crucible and record the new mass.

-3. Heat the compound: Place the crucible containing the compound over a Bunsen burner and heat it strongly until the compound burns completely.
+3. Heat the compound: Place the crucible containing the compound over a Bunsen burner and heat it strongly until the compound is completely decomposed (or reacted, depending on the experiment).
+Ensure complete combustion/reaction.

 4. Cool and weigh the residue: Allow the crucible to cool in a desiccator and then weigh it again.